Pip85/practice-postgresql/README.md

 Using pgAdmin4, the database was created and the table schema was run within the database.
 Now the database included 6 empty tables for employee, salary, department and title information.
 The 6 provided csv files were then imported, using pgAdmin4, into their respective tables.
 Eight queries were then run on the data.
-Details can be found in the queries file included in this repository.
+Details can be found in the queries file included in this repository.<br>

 Queries:  https://github.com/Pip85/sql-db-employee-analysis/blob/main/EmployeeSQL/Queries.sql

 For the bonus section, a Jupyter Notebook was created.
 The SQL database was then imported into the notebook using sqlalchemy.
 Data was imported into salaries, employees and titles dataframes for use in plots.
 The first plot is a histogram showing the salary ranges of employees.